AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->Unless you have been notified, continue to use the Zendesk case flow.
-If you have received notification that you are in the cohort with access, follow the Experience League case form flow described here.
+>Adobe Commerce support is moving from Zendesk to Experience League.
+If you've been notified that you have access, use the Experience League case form flow described [here](#what-is-experience-support).
+If you haven't been notified, continue to use the Zendesk case flow.

 >[!NOTE]
 >